chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-security-file.markdown

 ## Assign a default role to all authenticated users

-If your LDAP is not set up with a group to which all XL Deploy users are assigned, or if you want to use such a group in the default `JcrAuthenticationProvider`, you can configure this in the `deployit-security.xml` file.
+If your LDAP is not set up with a group to which all XL Deploy users are assigned, or if you want to use such a group in the default `xlAuthenticationProvider`, you can configure this in the `deployit-security.xml` file.

 The following example shows how to set up a group called `everyone`, which is assigned to each user who is authenticated.
 You could then link this group to an XL Deploy role and, for example, assign it the `login` permission.